ansys/pyadditive/doc/source/getting_started/index.rst

     unzip ansys-additive-v0.1.dev0-wheelhouse-Linux-3.8.zip wheelhouse
     pip install ansys-additive -f wheelhouse --no-index --upgrade --ignore-installed

-If you're on Windows with Python 3.9, unzip to a wheelhouse directory and install using the same command as above.
+If you're on Windows with Python 3.9, unzip to a wheelhouse directory and install using the preceding command.

 Consider installing using a `virtual environment <https://docs.python.org/3/library/venv.html>`_.